skident/GtisSerializer/README.md

 ## Solution structure
 1. third - third party libraries
-2. serializable - data structure(s) which can be serialized/deserialized
+2. types - classes, macro and utils for a compile time reflection
-3. serializer - classes for serialization: QtJSON, NlohmannJSON, StdString, StdOstream.
+3. serializer - classes for serialization: NlohmannJSON, StdString, StdOstream.
 TSerializer is kind of base class for all serializers (it is no necessary to use it)
 4. utils - util for converting std::tuple to structure
 5. main.cpp - examples of serialization and deserialization (if possible).

+## Build system:
+Cmake

-## Work environment:
+## C++ standard:
-1. IDE: Qt Creator 4.9.1
-2. Qt version 5.12.3
-3. C++17
+C++17
-4. macOS Catalina 10.15.x

-## Qt modules:
-1. core - Qt JSON module for serialization/deserialization